-“User” is any person who uses or attempts to use any Products supplied by defibshop INC.
+“User” is any person who uses or attempts to use any Products supplied by defibshop.

-“Third Party” is any person, company or organization of any kind that is not either the Customer or defibshop INC or an entity related to Customer or defibshop INC.
+“Third Party” is any person, company or organization of any kind that is not either the Customer or defibshop or an entity related to Customer or defibshop.

 "Services" are the training services supplied by the Company or a Third Party contractor to the Customer, as set out in the contract entered into by Company and Customer through Company’s online booking system.